OlivierLD/raspberry-coffee/Project.Trunk/README.md

 - ... and more.

 ### Node JS
-Some of the projects in this folder require `NodeJS` (and its Node Package Manager aka `npm`) to be installed, some times with extra nodules.
+Some of the projects in this folder require `NodeJS` (and its Node Package Manager aka `npm`) to be installed, some times with extra modules.

 #### To install NodeJS on the Raspberry Pi (Oct 2018)
 ```